 The accelerating expansion of the Internet of Things brings with it a comparably expanding threat model.
 The growing number of endpoints require strong identities as the foundation of trust to establish and scale robust security.
 BK is a secure root key generation and management software solution for IoT security that allows device manufacturers to secure their products with an internally generated, unique identity without the need for adding a costly, security-dedicated silicon.
 Since BK is a software implementation of SRAM PUF, it is the only hardware entropy source option for securing IoT products that does not need to be loaded at silicon fabrication.
 It can be installed later in the supply chain, and even remotely retrofitted on deployed devices.
-This enables a never-before-possible remote “brownfield” installment of a hardware root of trust and paves the way for scaling the IoT to billions of devices.
+This enables a never-before-possible remote “brownfield” installation of a hardware root of trust and paves the way for scaling the IoT to billions of devices.

 Unclonable Identities for the IoT